Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 Key Takeaways

-• Mixpanel is a mature product analytics tool built for Web2; it cannot see onchain data without custom engineering pipelines.
+• Mixpanel is a mature product analytics tool built for Web2, but it cannot see onchain data without custom engineering pipelines.

-• Formo is a Web3-native platform that tracks wallet activity, onchain transactions, and offchain web behaviour in one unified dashboard.
+• Formo is a crypto-native analytics platform designed for DeFi teams that tracks the full user journey from offchain to onchain in one unified dashboard.

-• Choose Mixpanel if you have dedicated data engineers and need enterprise compliance.
-Choose Formo if you need to move fast and want crypto-native analytics out of the box.
+• Choose Mixpanel if you are building a non-crypto SaaS or mobile app.
+Choose Formo if you need to move fast and want crypto-native analytics and wallet intelligence out of the box.

-Mixpanel is an established product analytics tool used by 29,000+ companies.
+Mixpanel is an established product analytics tool.
 It excels at event tracking, cohort analysis, and funnel optimisation for Web2 apps.
 But it was designed for users identified by app-based identity systems (custom user IDs, session tokens), not wallet addresses.
 It cannot see onchain data without custom engineering work.

 Feature Comparison at a Glance